-To get the best viewing experience, the recommended size of a curved Tv is 55″ and above.
-The effectiveness of curved TVS is proportional to the size.
-You need to draw even closer and sit at specific angles to watch for smaller-sized ones.
+To get the best viewing experience, the recommended size of a Curved TV is 55″ and above.
+The effectiveness of a Curved TV is proportional to its size, and you need to draw even closer and sit at specific angles to watch smaller-sized ones.

 Can be Viewed From Different Angles

-Whether horizontally or vertically, flat TVS offer a much more balanced viewing experience.
-Since the surface is flat, a number of persons can sit comfortably around it and watch programs without issues.
+Whether horizontally or vertically, Flat-screen TVs offer a much more balanced viewing experience.
+Since the surface is flat, many persons can sit comfortably around it and watch programs without issues.

 Better Contrast with Light

-Say a ray of sunlight is peeking through the blinds; the reflection on a flat-screen tv does not distort the pictures.
+If a ray of sunlight is peeking through the blinds; the reflection on a Flat-screen TV does not distort the pictures.
 You would immediately see where the light is coming from and where it reflects and close the light source.
 The picture quality would not go wrong because of a bit of sunlight.

 Price Does not Affect quality

-As we continue to debate over curved TV vs. flat, the price for flat-screen TV is less than that of a curved screen; sometimes, significantly so.
+As we debate over Curved TV vs. Flat-screen TV, the price for Flat-screen TV is less than that of a Curved screen TV; sometimes significantly so.
 This does not mean that the picture quality and other features are inferior.
-The prices differ as expected, but there is some quality flat screen tv on the market today that comes in high definition and delivers impressive visuals.
+The prices differ as expected, but there are some quality flat screen TVs on the market today that come in high definition and deliver impressive visuals.

-Many flat-screen TVS are easier to mount on the wall, and if there is a need for repairs, this is done quickly.
-This ensures they can be used for a while before there would be any need for a change.
-On the other hand, curved TV is still gaining ground, and not many people possess the expertise to provide repairs when needed.
+Many flat-screen TVs are easier to mount on the wall, and if there is a need for repairs, this is done quickly.
+This ensures that one can use them for a while before any need for a change.
+On the other hand, the Curved TV is still gaining ground, and not many people possess the expertise to provide repairs when needed.

 Picture Quality Can Depreciate

-There are newer versions of the flat-screen TV in 4K, seen as the holy grail in picture quality.
-If you need a flat-screen tv of that quality, you can get it from the Amazon website for the best service and delivery.
+There are newer versions of the Flat-screen TV in 4K, which are seen as the holy grail in picture quality.
+If you need a Flat-screen TV of that quality, you can get it from the Amazon website for the best service and delivery.
 You can also buy from renowned producers like LG, Samsung, TCL, Vizio, Hisense, and Sony.

-The exterior design of some flat-screen TVs often leaves a lot to be desired.
-Folks who prefer a sleek design to their television would have to spend the cash needed to acquire the more modern ones, and these do not come cheap.
-On the other hand, curved TVs generally come in better designs and are more pleasing to the eye.
+The exterior design of some Flat-screen TVs often leaves a lot to be desired.
+Folks who prefer a sleek design to their TV would have to spend the cash needed to acquire the more modern ones, and these do not come cheap.
+On the other hand, Curved TVs generally come in better designs and are more pleasing to the eye.

-Both types of TVs have pros and cons from the above discourse.
-This is definitely not the end of the debate on Curved TV vs. Flat, and it would generally come down to preference, budget, and what you need from a television.
+Both TV types have pros and cons from the above discourse.
+This is not the end of the debate on Curved TV vs. Flat TV, and it would generally come down to preference, budget, and what you need from a TV.